Truth value: Algebraic semantics

 Not all logical systems are truth-valuational in the sense that logical connectives may be interpreted as truth functions.
 For example, intuitionistic logic lacks a complete set of truth values because its semantics, the Brouwer–Heyting–Kolmogorov interpretation, is specified in terms of provability conditions, and not directly in terms of the necessary truth of formulae.

 But even non-truth-valuational logics can associate values with logical formulae, as is done in algebraic semantics.
 The algebraic semantics of intuitionistic logic is given in terms of Heyting algebras, compared to Boolean algebra semantics of classical propositional calculus.

-In other theories

-Intuitionistic type theory uses types in the place of truth values.

-Topos theory uses truth values in a special sense: the truth values of a topos are the global elements of the subobject classifier.
-Having truth values in this sense does not make a logic truth valuational.